 The severe complications of Covid-19 compared with other pneumonias might be related to the long course of disease rather than more severe disease, the study authors said.
 This is the first study in which scientists analyzed immune cells from the lungs of Covid-19 pneumonia patients in a systematic manner and compared them to cells from patients with pneumonia from other viruses or bacteria.

-Report • The role of chest CT in diagnosis and treatment
+Article • The role of chest CT in diagnosis and treatment

 RSNA 2020: International experts showcased new studies on chest CT’s role in Covid-19 diagnosis and treatment.
 A staggering volume of work and has been produced on the pandemic this year, with an average 367 Covid-19 journal articles published per week, according to Michael Chung, Assistant professor of radiology at Icahn School of Medicine at Mount Sinai, NYC.